-Steve is the deputy director for the Regional Air Quality Council (RAQC).
-McCannon joined the RAQC in August of 2002, focusing on strategies to reduce mobile source air pollution through policy development and incentivizing the purchase of alternatively fueled vehicles (i.e., natural gas, electric and propane), retrofitting the legacy diesel and gasoline fleet and repairing/salvaging high-emitting and smoking vehicles.
-Currently, McCannon manages Charge Ahead Colorado, ALT Fuels Colorado, Repair Your Air Campaign and Clean Air Fleets.
+Steve is currently the director of the mobile sources program for CDPHE’s air quality department.
+Formerly the deputy director for the Regional Air Quality Council (RAQC), he was focused on strategies to reduce mobile source air pollution through policy development and incentivizing the purchase of alternatively fueled vehicles (i.e., natural gas, electric and propane), retrofitting the legacy diesel and gasoline fleet and repairing/salvaging high-emitting and smoking vehicles.
 McCannon graduated from the University of Iowa with a Bachelor of Arts in political science in 1992 and completed his Master of public administration at the University of Colorado – Denver in 1997.

 Transportation Policy Analyst, Colorado Energy Office

 As Transportation Policy Analyst for the Colorado Energy Office, Maria develops and evaluates legislative and policy initiatives which promote and reduce market barriers for alternative fueled vehicles and technologies.
 She serves as chair of the Colorado Electric Vehicle Coalition and is Program Manager for Project Refuel Colorado.